Please ensure Javascript is enabled for purposes of website accessibility

 Image of A large banner which says 'Capitalism Is Crisis' flying outside St Paul's Cathedral, London, above a cluster of tents on the left and police officers on the right.

-This Earth Day, People’s History Museum (PHM) has been in conversation with members of Calderdale Extinction Rebellion (XR) about how to make a ‘netty’ protest banner and the climate protests these have been taken on.
+On 20 August 2018, climate activist Greta Thunberg stopped going to school.
+Instead, she did something that would spark a worldwide movement.
+People’s History Museum (PHM) has been in conversation with members of Calderdale Extinction Rebellion (XR) about how to make a ‘netty’ protest banner and the climate protests these have been taken on.
 The netty banner method was developed over time, discovering issues with trees and wind along the way.
 This method was used to create the Fire & Flood in Pennines banner, which is currently on loan at PHM in our 2024 Banner Exhibition.

 Climate protest banners with Calderdale Extinction Rebellion